Richard Harliston: The recapture of Jersey

-Three years previously the castle of Mont Orgueil in Jersey had been captured by a French noble, Pierre de Brézé, Compte de Maulevrier, who had since held the eastern half of that island against Philip de Carteret, Seigneur of St Ouen.
+Seven years previously (in 1461), the castle of Mont Orgueil in Jersey had been captured by a French noble, Pierre de Brézé, Grand Seneschal of Normandy, who had since held the eastern half of that island against Philip de Carteret, Seigneur of St Ouen.

 In 1468 Edward IV sent Harliston and his fleet to Guernsey, as part of a plan to invade France and recover Normandy.
 In Guernsey, Harliston learnt that this was a propitious moment to retake Jersey.
 He accordingly went quietly over to Jersey, secretly interviewed Philippe de Carteret, and immediate action was decided on before the French could get wind of what was to take place.

 A body of Yorkist troops came ashore at Plémont, Jersey.
 A joint English and Jersey force then marched through the night to Mont Orgueil and began a siege of the castle.
 This lasted 19 weeks, but finally the garrison, which could not be supplied from the sea because of the presence of Harliston's ships, surrendered and returned the fortress and the island to English hands.
 Upon liberation, the people of Jersey chose Harliston to be their captain-general, but he shortly went back to England.